faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 Traditionally Mac computers only used the Intel\index{trademark!Intel} CPU but that has changed with the introduction of Apple Silicon.
 So we can now see both ARM-64\index{CPU!ARM-64} and X86-64\index{CPU!X86-64} crashes on Mac hardware.

 A number of subtle issues can arise because Apple Silicon Macs can translate X86-64 instructions as well as running native ARM-64 binaries.
 Therefore we shall focus on Intel X86-64 crashes in this chapter, and leave Apple Silicon Mac crashes to their own chapter.

+Since Apple Silicon Macs and iOS devices share the same underlying CPU architecture, Apple has provided support for unmodified iOS apps to be run on Apple Silicon Macs.
+One way to think of this is that macOS is a host operating system but provides iOS support libraries so that guest iOS apps can still make use of the frameworks they are expecting to be in place.
+We cover this variant in the Apple Silicon chapter.

 ### macOS Crash Report Header Section